 Identify What Your Customers Feel

 Once you understand the actions of your customers, you will need to understand the feelings of your customers.
 The experience they have with your company is directly related to the feelings they have during all the interactions with your brand.
 For example, the ads they see could either irritate them or make them laugh.
 Of course, you would want to get the second reaction because you expect them to want to check out your website and interact with you more moving them onwards in the customer journey.
-To prevent the possibility of them have negative feelings, you need to create a customer experience map that will take into account all of the risky points in the journey and find solutions to them.
+To prevent the possibility of them having negative feelings, you need to create a customer experience map that will take into account all of the risky points in the journey and ensure customer success.

 You can answer these questions by gathering and analyzing the information from various sources.
 These can be analytics and customer behavior tools, market research, various feedback tools, analytics data from your customer support and service software.
 You should gather quantitative and quality info about the customer experience, like e.g. 20% of users contact support before the purchase.